8432r983/Yamb_game_cardputer/README.md

 A cool little game to install on your cardputer <br />

-Choose numbers 5-9 to select with how many dice you want to play <br />
+Choose numbers 5-9 to select with how many dice you want to play with <br />
 Then functional keys are:<br />
 h - help menu<br />
 1-9 - to select or deselect the wanted dice<br />